The LDBC Social Network Benchmark: Definitions

+This section defines fundamental concepts used in the LDBC benchmark terminology.
+Part of the definitions below are repeated from the LDBC benchmark specification document.

+\begin{description} \item[\ldbcsnb] The Linked Data Benchmark Council's Social Network Benchmark suite which currently consists of the Interactive workload and a preliminary version of the Business Intelligence workload.

+\item[System Under Test (SUT)] This is the totality of the hardware and software that participates in a benchmark run, excluding parts that are exclusively used for driving the workload.
+If the parts driving the workload are collocated on the same operating system instance as the SUT, then this is also considered a part of the SUT.
+In client-server configurations where the test driver is not on a machine hosting any DBMS function the SUT is not considered to encompass the hardware or software which exclusively serves to drive the test workload.

+\item[\datagen] This module is provided by LDBC SNB and produces the standard benchmark datasets to be loaded into the SUT for the benchmark.
+The data generation phase is not part of running the benchmark.

+\item[Test Driver (Benchmark Driver, Driver)] The test driver refers to the parts of the benchmark run that coordinate query execution and, if prescribed by a given benchmark, data loading.

+\item[Workload (Benchmark)] This is the totality of the tasks a particular benchmark performs against an SUT.
+This includes data loading as well as the query/update workload.
+This does not include preparatory stages such as generating benchmark data with a data generator or transferring the data to the platform constituting the SUT.
+The terms workload and benchmark are synonyms in this context.

+\item[Time Compression Ratio (TCR)] This parameter of the Interactive workload compresses (or stretches) durations between operation start times to increase (or decrease) operation rate, thereby allowing systems to reach their maximum throughput for a given workload.
+The smaller this number is, the higher compression ratio it represents (\eg 2.0 means run benchmark $2\times$ slower, while 0.1 = run benchmark $10\times$ faster).
+Systems are expected to compete on achieving the \emph{lowest possible} TCR (\ie the highest $\text{TCR}^{-1}=\frac{1}{\text{TCR}}$).

-{\flushleft \textbf{Query Mix:}} Refers to the ratio between read and update queries of a workload, and the frequency at which they are issued.
+\item[Query mix] The ratio of read and update queries of a workload, and the frequency at which they are issued.

-{\flushleft \textbf{SF (Scale Factor):}} The \ldbcsnb is designed to target systems of different size and scale.
-The scale factor determines the size of the data used to run the benchmark, measured in Gigabytes.
+\item[Scale Factor (SF)] The \ldbcsnb is designed to target systems of different size and scale.
+The scale factor determines the size of the data used to run the benchmark.
+The scale factor refers to the measured size of the data in Gigabytes when serialised in CsvSingularProjectedFK.

-{\flushleft \textbf{SUT:}} The System Under Test is defined to be the database system where the benchmark is executed.